jamesmoss/toml/readme.md

 ## Running tests

 There is 100% test coverage at the moment.
-If you'd like to run the tests use the following:
+If you'd like to run the tests youself, use the following:

     $ composer update
     $ phpunit .